-Splash Point Pleasure Ground
+Splash Point and the Victorian Pleasure Ground

 The creation of the pleasure ground was intrinsically linked to the arrival of the railway, which changed everything for Watchet.
 Now working, industrial, maritime Watchet could flourish economically thanks to its modern infrastructure, and so it began to be seen as a place to visit for pure enjoyment.
 Visiting the seaside was becoming the fashionable thing to do in Victorian England, and for the first time, thanks to the railway, Watchet was relatively easy to get to.
 Larger ‘pleasure’ vessels were using the harbour, and the Esplanade, which was built the same year as the railway, became somewhere to promenade, and to enjoy the sea air.
 The pleasure ground provided the perfect space to entertain these new visitors, with an octagonal timber refreshment kiosk, known as the ‘beehive’ and seating.